From Antequera to Ronda by Bike:

 Itinerant (linear). - Guidance:

 Self-guided.
-To navigate, you will have a detailed roadbook, as well as GPS tracks of the route via an easy-to-use navigation app.
+You will have a detailed roadbook, as well as GPS tracks of the route via an easy-to-use navigation app.
 As the navigation is satellite-based, no internet connection is required. - Level: rather sporty (unless with e-bikes)

 On some days, there is an alternative route to the normal route.
 Thus, you can tailor your ride's duration to suit your mood or the day's weather conditions.
 No matter which route you opt for, you won't miss out on any of the biggest touristic highlights of the tour.